Translational Mechanical Converter (G)

 translational mechanics

-Mechanical progressive port, corresponds to the stem.
+Mechanical translational port, corresponds to the body of the converter.

 Parameters

-Mechanical orientation - orientation of the inverter
+Mechanical orientation —

-Pressure at A causes positive displacement of R relative to C (by default)
+Pressure at A causes positive displacement of R relative to C | Pressure at A causes negative displacement of R relative to C

 -